Skip to content

 Giftr personal project screenshot

-Here is a screen for one personal project I did to build my UI skills early in my career.
-Now, I can find a dozen things I’d improve about it, yet it was still a successful project – it furthered my skills, and even got some attention in my portfolio.
+Here’s a screen for a personal project I did to build my UI skills early in my career.
+There’s plenty I’d change now, yet it was a totally successful project – it furthered my skills, and got some attention in my portfolio 🙂

-Nonetheless, creating some realistically-branded screens for personal project apps will tie together everything you’ve done so far – the design details you’ve noticed and recorded, the lessons you’ve gained from copying the pros, the fonts you’ve collected, and the styles you’ve put together.
+Creating some realistic screens for personal projects will tie together everything you’ve done so far – the design details you’ve noticed and recorded, the lessons you’ve gained from copying the pros, the fonts you’ve collected, and the styles you’ve put together.

 Drawing from the style tiles you’ve created in Exercise 4, design 1-3 screens of an app/website that you’re most interested in working on.